AmariTard/MicroMouse/README.md

 Hi.

 Me and my team made this code for a project we were working on.
-This project is about 1 week old and it's about making a mouse for visually impaired people based on microbit.
+This project is 1 week old and it's about making a mouse for visually impaired people based on microbit.

 The language we used is micropython.